College of Fine Arts Interdisciplinary Courses

 Fall and Spring: 10 units

 This course explores digital photography and digital printing methods.
 By semester's end students will have knowledge of contemporary trends in photography, construction (and deconstruction) of photographic meaning, aesthetic choices, and the use of color.
 Students will learn how digital cameras work, proper digital workflow, RAW file handling, color management and Adobe Photoshop.
 Through the combination of the practical and theoretical, students will better define their individual voices as photographers.
 No prerequisites.
+A lab fee is charged for this course.

 62-150 IDeATe Portal: Introduction to Media Synthesis and Analysis